 Fall means the return of pumpkin patch fun to Northern Virginia, from large kid-oriented festivals like Cox Farms, to smaller scale pumpkin and displays at local garden centers.
 Corn mazes also return, along with quirky games like pumpkin slingshots, pig races, tunnel rolls, and more.
 Follow the link to find a perfect pumpkin patch near you.

 While Northern Virginia may not match the foliage of New England, we definitely enjoy our share of fall colors.
-Our favorite way to soak in the reds and golds of autumn is with a hike on local trails.
-If you prefer an easy, level path you’ll love the Bay View Trail in Mason Neck State Park.
-The boardwalk along the bay and over the marsh is especially pretty in the fall.
-For a more challenging hilly climb, head to the Piedmont Overlook at Sky Meadows State Park.
-If you’re up for a longer drive, you can celebrate fall colors with a hike to the spectacular views from Mary’s Rock or Big Schloss.
-Read our fall hiking round-ups to find a beautiful fall hike:
+Our favorite way to soak in the reds and golds of autumn is on a fall hike.
+We rounded up 16 Favorite Fall Hikes in Northern Virginia where you can enjoy fall colors.
+For example, If you prefer an easy, level path you’ll love the Bay View Trail in Mason Neck State Park.
+For a more challenging climb, head to the Piedmont Overlook at Sky Meadows State Park.
+If you’re up for a longer drive, you can celebrate fall colors and spectacular views from Mary’s Rock or Big Schloss.

 Northern Virginians are extremely lucky to have one of the most beautiful US National Parks just a couple of hours away.
 Celebrate fall with a Shenandoah visit to enjoy gorgeous foliage views from overlooks and trails.
-We’ve rounded up suggestions on favorite activities and places to enjoy the park, whether you visit on a day trip or plan for an overnight at the lodges or campgrounds.
+We’ve rounded up suggestions on favorite activities and places to enjoy Shenandoah Park on a day trip or overnight visit.

 Celebrate Fall at a Winery with a View

 Wineries are fun all year long, but some of our local favorites offer especially beautiful foliage views in the fall.
 The view from Bluemont Winery stretches out across the Piedmont, with spots of bright color at peak season.
-Alternatively, the back yard at Doukenie Winery looks up into the Shenandoah foothills, offering a perfect spot to relax and enjoy the foliage.
+Alternatively, the back yard at Doukenie Winery looks up into the Shenandoah foothills.
+All of the wineries on our list offer lovely spots to relax and enjoy the foliage.

 Escape on a Fall Getaway from Northern Virginia

 Northern Virginia is surrounded by fun destinations perfect for a fall weekend getaway.
-Here are just a few of our favorite fall destinations close to Washington DC.
-Follow the links for tips on what to do, where to stay, and where to dine and drink during your visit:
+Here are some of our favorite fall destinations close to Washington DC.
+Click the links for tips on what to do, where to stay, and where to dine and drink during your visit:

 - Charlottesville, Virginia